-This document is being provided to the County of Peterborough to help inform and guide their Official Plan process.
+This document is being provided to the City of Peterborough to help inform and guide their Official Plan process.
 However, it is the hope that this document will also serve as an important educational tool for PPH partners and other sectors to raise awareness of the immense impact the built and natural environment can have on human health.
-It is recognized that not all of the recommendations and strategies will be feasible or relevant for some hamlets and villages across the County of Peterborough, and that each lower tier municipality will implement recommendations and strategies according to their own priorities.
-Nonetheless, investment in infrastructure and commitment to policies and programs that promote healthy and equitable communities are essential to ensure that the County of Peterborough is a place where residents can thrive, be healthy, and resilient now and in the future.
+It is recognized that not all of the recommendations and strategies will be feasible immediately, but it is our hope that the City will work towards all of the recommendations in a reasonable time frame.
+Nonetheless, investment in infrastructure and commitment to policies and programs that promote healthy and equitable communities are essential in this Official Plan Review to ensure that the City of Peterborough is a place where residents can thrive, be healthy, and resilient now and in the future.